hxngiee/hxngiee.github.io/_posts/2021-01-20-post-template.md

 1. Install [VirtualBox](http://virtualbox.org) and [Vagrant](https://www.vagrantup.com)
 2. Clone your fork `git`

-Disclaimer: I personally am NOT using local development so I don't know much about running Jekyll locally.
-If you follow this route, please don't ask me questions because unfortunately I honestly won't be able to help!

 ### Credits
 This template was not made entirely from scratch.
 I would like to give special thanks to:
 - [Barry Clark](https://github.com/barryclark) and his project [Jekyll Now](https://github.com/barryclark/jekyll-now)